 What a WhatsApp chatbot for business actually is

 Why WhatsApp specifically?
 Scale.
 More than 3 billion people across 180+ countries use WhatsApp, per Meta's own newsroom, and it's the default messaging app in most of the world outside the US and China.
 For an ecommerce brand selling into Brazil, India, Indonesia or Mexico, WhatsApp isn't a nice-to-have channel, it's the channel customers already live in.
-Meta says over one million businesses are already running some form of AI agent on WhatsApp and Messenger.
+Meta says over one million businesses already run some form of AI agent on WhatsApp and Messenger.

 Business App vs Business Platform: the fork that matters